AkzhanBerdi/bad_dog/content/posts/statistical-data-analysis-101.md

 ## Measure of variability

 The Central tendency is not the only measure to look at when analyzing the data.
-Now imagine you are assigned to a business in three different cities.
+Now imagine you've been set for a business trip to three different cities.
 Let's check the weather to make an assumptions on how to dress and what clothes to pack in your luggage.

 | City     | Monday | Tuesday | Wednesday | Thursday | Friday | Saturday |
 | -------- |:------:|:-------:|:---------:|:--------:|:------:|:--------:|